 2. "Students' test scores become part of teachers' evaluations"

 Well then why does the article only talk about observations?
 There is nothing in the article that says teachers will be judged on their students' test scores.
+I read the article three times to triple check.
+I'm a teacher, so this topic affects me directly.

 The same article was published the next day in the Greenwich Time with the headline "Teachers judged on students' test scores."
 Don't title the article that if it's not what it is about!
 That would be a completely different, more controversial article.
 However, if teachers are going to be evaluated on their students' test scores, do let me know about it with some actual info.